gremau/gremau.github.io/markdown/cv.markdown

 ## Research and professional interests

-I am a broadly trained ecologist with well-developed quantitative and informatics skills.
-My research interests are in terrestrial biogeochemistry and ecohydrology, particularly the effects of climate, global change, and disturbance on vegetation and soil systems.
-As a data analyst and data manager I'm competent using a wide variety of methods and technologies to create, communicate, and publish impactful research products with an open-science philosophy.
-My professional goals are to understand and raise awareness of the changing earth and its ecosystems, and to inform critical resource management and conservation efforts.
+I am a broadly-trained ecologist and environmental data scientist aiming to understand Earth's changing ecosystems, and to inform critical resource management and conservation efforts.
+My primary research interests are in the biogeochemistry and ecohydrology of drylands, particularly the effects of climate, global change, and disturbance on vegetation and soil systems.
+I wear many professional hats, including data analyst, data manager, co-PI, programmer, instructor, and working-group leader.
+I enjoy collaborating with diverse teams, am technologically savvy, and approach my work with an open-science philosophy.

 ## Academic positions